AndreyTeets/FileServer/README.md

 # FileServer
 Is a minimalistic https file server with a simple password-only authentication.
-It provides a simple, secure, universal, cross-patform method to transfer files over network (or just view them in text mode in a browser).
+It provides a simple, secure, universal, cross-platform method to transfer files over network (or just view them in text mode in a browser).

 It's useful, for example, to transfer files over LAN directly between 2 devices if enabling/installing things like SSH, Samba, FTP, Windows folder sharing, e.t.c. on them is undesired.
 Also mobile devices often miss the client tools necessary to use those, but they do have a browser.